Nanny Taxes in Illinois

 The rest of Illinois has a minimum wage rate of $14/hour.
 The rate will increase to $15/hour on January 1, 2025.

-For the first 90 days with an employer, a worker can be paid up to 50 cents less per hour than the minimum wage.
+For the first 90 days with an employer, workers can be paid up to 50 cents less per hour than the minimum wage.

 Overtime